Cooperly/v2flags/README.md

 These flags are generally either very small [GraalVM](https://www.graalvm.org/) specific optimizations, or they make such little difference in how a JVM app works that they don't deserve documentation on this page for the sake of my own sanity.
 Search the flag up if you need exact explanations.

 # Liability
-Although speculation as of now, you could arise into additional problems when using these flags and in very rare circumstances, maybe even **corruption.** Not saying it will happen, but it *could* especially if configured incorrectly.
+Although speculation as of now, you could arise into additional problems when using these flags or any flag modification for that matter and in very rare circumstances, maybe even **corruption.** Not saying it will happen, but it *could* theoretically happen.

 void is not responsible if any damage happens as a result of these flags.
-Use them at your own risk, your the one responsible.
+Use them at your own risk.